MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/capabilities-xml-example.md

 description: "The XML example in this topic is an XML string returned to the Outlook Social Connector (OSC) after it calls the ISocialProvider::GetCapabilities method for a social network.
 The XML shows how an OSC provider specifies its capabilities and requirements for the OSC."
 ---

-# Capabilities XML Example
+# Capabilities XML example

 The XML example in this topic is an XML string returned to the Outlook Social Connector (OSC) after it calls the [ISocialProvider::GetCapabilities](isocialprovider-getcapabilities.md) method for a social network.
 The XML shows how an OSC provider specifies its capabilities and requirements for the OSC.

-## Capabilities for Friends
+## Capabilities for friends

 In this example, the OSC provider specifies the following elements to show its capabilities in supporting the friends feature: